 Cartography and Geographic Information Science (CaGIS) is the official publication of the Cartography and Geographic Information Society (CaGIS).
 In 2004, CaGIS became one of the three official journals of the International Cartographic Association (ICA).
 This distinction has allowed the Journal to expand its reach worldwide, with the benefits of including international submissions and inviting international participation in the editorial and review process of submissions to the International Cartographic Conference.
-The current Editor of CaGIS is Dr. Michael Leitner.
+The current Editor of CaGIS is Dr. Nicholas Chrisman.

 Cartography and Geographic Information Science is included in Thomson Reuters' Current Contents/ Social and Behavioral Sciences® (CC/ S&BS) and Social Sciences Citation Index® (SSCI) accessed via the Web of Science®

 Learn More about the submission process, subscriptions, how to obtain permissions to use material, and the editorial board.

 This free brochure was created by CaGIS Members for education and outreach efforts.
 This brochure provides a wealth of information for students and councilors who might be considering a career in mapping sciences.